jgarber623/sketchnotes.sixtwothree.org/_posts/2012-08-07-uncle-sam-wants-you-to-optimize-your-content-for-mobile.md

 Adaptive content is flexible, so it can adapt to different screen sizes, and can be presented in different formats as appropriate for the device.

-- 43% of federal agencies to not use a CMS to publish online content.
+- 43% of federal agencies do not use a CMS to publish online content.
 - Tumblr's publishing information guides you to create chunks of content.
 This stands in contrast to Wordpress' lack of a structured experience.
 This approach provides much greater flexibility when presenting structured content on the front end.
-- **Create presentation-independent content.** When you are thinking about creating your content, you are not imagingin that it will live on one and only one platform.
+- **Create presentation-independent content.** When you are thinking about creating your content, you are not imagining that it will live on one and only one platform.
 - Treat content as a service.
 The government should be figuring out how to make its information available.
 Think how the government's release of GPS and weather data has fueled billion-dollar industries.
 - NPR's Open Content and APIs system is a wonderful example of how structured content and APIs can make publishing across a large variety of platforms work.